-Am I nuts I want to buy a Ferrari No...
+Am I nuts to buy a used Ferrari?
+What should I look out for?

 Am I nuts?
 I want to buy a Ferrari.
 No, not one of the new gazillion-dollar Testarossas or whatever, the car I want is a 330 GT 2+2 from around 1965.
 Now, this car